Natural Features of Bothnian Sea National Park

 The National Park is mainly formed by a narrow, long string of barren islets and islands in the outermost archipelago, reaching from Merikarvia to Kustavi.
-The coastal archipelago is fragmented and rocky.
+In the outer Archipelago you will find rocky bird islets, blooming stony beaches, old archipelago bases with traditional landscapes and slowly evolving forests that grow pines typical to archipelago.
 The islands are mostly fairly small in size and the waters surrounding the archipelago are shallow.
 The long National Park consists of areas that differ from each other in their physical geography: the Oura, Gummandoora and Pooskeri Archipelagos, Preiviikinlahti Bay and the Luvia, Rauma and Eurajoki, Uusikaupunki and Seksmiilari Archipelagos.

 The Oura Archipelago